cj-zeiger/eConnect-backend/README.md

 4. Now use that function subsituting in the new password. `generate_password_hash('<new_password>')`
 5. Copy the output of that function to your clipboard.
 Find the login function `def login():` and replace the long random string that is the first parameter of `check_password_hash()` with the new hash you just generated.
 6. Restart the server.

+##TODO
+#Important!
++Right now, when data is cleared, the iOS app on client's phones are getting their data cleared.
+We need to implement some sort of event ID so that if a client connects to the server and has and old even ID, it will know that it has to clear its local data as it would not longer be valid.
+In the app's current state, users would have to uninstall and reinstall between evens to manually clear their local data.